vanusquarm/image-prediction-pytorch/README.md

 **Best Hyperparameters:**
 ![Hyperparameters](https://user-images.githubusercontent.com/62487364/147903139-41235fc6-1c2d-4a97-a471-ab3520adf9f3.png)

-- Tune at least two hyperparameters
-- Retrieve the best best hyperparameters from all your training jobs

 ## Debugging and Profiling
 First, I made a working model with tuned hyperparameters.
 Then I imported the rules and configs needed to set up the debugger and profiler.
 I set the rules and configs according to what I wanted to test, for example, overfit and GPU utilization.
 After that, I made the required adjustments to `train_model.py` to make my debugger and profiler work.
 I finally ran it with a new estimator and printed the results.

 ### Results